 Robert R. Reilly:

 I want to thank you so much for having me tonight.
-I have been working on this issue since 1996 so this was the twenty year anniversary and I have so much I want to talk to you about about North Korea but I’m going to focus on three main things.
-First of all why I have claimed that North Korea is the world’s worst human rights tragedy: what sets it apart from other tragedies in the world?
+I have been working on this issue since 1996 so this was the twenty-year anniversary and I have so much I want to talk to you about North Korea, but I am going to focus on three main things.
+First of all, why I have claimed that North Korea is the world’s worst human rights tragedy: what sets it apart from other tragedies in the world?
 What changes have occurred in recent years that should give us a lot of hope and what we should be doing in response to the things that are happening inside North Korea.
 So to start out how we can set North Korea apart as the world’s worst human rights tragedy.